lundegaard/react-union/packages/react-union-liferay-build-tools/README.md

-# React Union Liferay Build Tools
+# Liferay Build Tools

+Runs the [liferay-npm-bundler](https://www.npmjs.com/package/liferay-npm-bundler) in such way, that transforming into Liferay AMD is not done over your codebase.

-Scripts used in our Liferay boilerplates.
+Scripts are used in our Liferay boilerplate.